A4th/Oble-Pay/README.md

 # Follow "Setting up Credentials System below before continuing

-# To start the hyperledger fabric network, Token SDK and the react app
+# To start the hyperledger fabric network, Token SDK and the react app.
+Make sure to cd to the Oble-Pay repository.
 ./startup.sh

 # To issue tokens, use this cURL command from the Token SDK documentation